r0ute/ss-autopricing/README.md

 This BepInEx plugin for _Supermarket Simulator_ simplifies pricing strategies by dynamically adjusting customer purchase chances.

+## Why Choose This Plugin?

+This is the only plugin that takes into account Product Buy Chance.
+Other plugins simply mark up prices for all products by a certain amount or percentage, which has nothing to do with how the game decides when customers buy products.

 ### Main Features

 - Automatically adjusts product pricing based on customer purchase chances.
 - Dynamically calculates purchase likelihood based on pricing relative to Market Price.
 - Configurable settings for fine-tuning pricing and maximizing profits.
 - Works seamlessly with the in-game Pricing Viewer screen.

-## Why?

-This is the only plugin that takes into account Product Buy Chance.
-Other plugins simply mark up prices for all products by a certain amount or percentage, which has nothing to do with how the game decides when customers buy products.

 ## User Guide